F-Yousefi/Efficient-Retinanet/README.md

   -d AVAILABE_DEVICE, --device=AVAILABE_DEVICE
-                        Choose the device you want to start training on.['cuda','cpu']
+                        Choose the device you want to start training on.['cuda','CPU]

   -g GPU_UNDER_CONTROL, --gpu=GPU_UNDER_CONTROL
-                        True if you don't want to put a lot of pressure on your gpu card.
+                        True if you don't want to put a lot of pressure on your GPU card.
 It will keep your GPU's temperature in the safe zone.

   -m BACKBONE_MODEL_NAME, --model=BACKBONE_MODEL_NAME